We see a day when

 Jody McVittie, MD

-Jody is the executive director and a co-founder of Sound Discipline.
+Jody is the director of program and a co-founder of Sound Discipline.
 A native Seattleite, Jody McVittie, MD received her BS in Biology from Stanford University and her medical degree from Case Western Reserve University.
 She completed her family medicine residency and fellowship in California.
 She worked as a family physician in both California and Washington before shifting to focus on broader community issues that impact all of our health including education, parenting and land use.

 Currently she consults with school staff, trains parent educators, teaches parent education classes and provides coaching to teachers and parents.
 She is a lead trainer for the Positive Discipline Association and co-author of the Positive Discipline Workbook and BRIDGES, Building Relationships for Improved Discipline, Academic Gains and Effective Schools.
+She also recently co-authored the new manuals Positive Discipline in the School and Classroom Teachers’ Guide: Activities for Students and Positive Discipline in the School and Classroom Leaders’ Guide: Resources and Activities.

 Her dream is to build healthy communities by teaching parents, teachers and students how to work together in relationships founded on deep mutual respect.
 Jody is the mother of three young adults who have been some of her best teachers.